History

 Current state

-The present building has not retained any original windows, although the early modern jambs and traceries give the impression that it were probably modeled on the original windows during the replacement.
+The present building has not retained any original windows, although the early modern jambs and traceries give the impression that it were probably modeled on the original windows during the replacement (especially in the eastern window of the chancel).
 The sacristy on the south side and the northern porch are contemporary annexes, but in the sacristy the 15th-century entrance portal has been preserved.
 Inside the church, a late-medieval roof truss and a 15th-century baptismal font have survived.
 South of the church is a pair of standing stones, one of which has a carved cross, probably made in the 7th-9th centuries, and the other has a cross dating from the 9th – 11th centuries.

 bibliography: